eantoranz/rebase--/README.md

 while also trying to overcome the simplest of conflicts.

-It is not intended to become a replacement of `git-rebase`.
+It is not intended to become a full replacement of `git-rebase`.
+Only being able to _easily_ deal with the most-basic scenarios and deal with them _fast_.

 # features
-- rebase history, including merges
+- rebase history, including merges.
 - avoid conflicts **if possible** based on what the commits being rebased did originally.
 - work without moving the working tree.
+- Allows rebasing (and moving) a local reference without having to move the working tree.
 - **Optionally**, move to the final commit of the rebase (with `--for-real/-4r`).
 - **Optionally**, move local references without moving the working tree / `HEAD` (with `--for-real/-4r` together with `--stay`).
 - **Optionally**, can switch to a `detached HEAD` (with `--detach`).

 # drawbacks
-- no smart best-effort rename detection.
+- no _smart/best-effort_ rename detection.
-- no interactive mode. (**It could be a feature!!!** Take your pick.)
+- no interactive mode. (**It could be a feature!!!** Take your pick).
+- it does not allow (currently) to start working on the updated working tree if there is a conflict.

 # main options